 The rain storm was started and continued until a stable channel channel network was eroded in the watershed surface.
 The channel network was photographed by a camera suspended over the watershed.
-Profiles of the channel network was measured by analysis of a stereo-pair of photographs in a Wild STK-1 Precision Stereo Comparator.
+Profiles of the channel network was measured by analysis of a stereo-pair of photographs in a Wild STK-l Precision Stereo Comparator.
 These profile measurements were also checked by means of a point gage operating from special carriage spanning the experimental watershed.

 When all of the data had been obtained, the stream channel erosion cycle was initiated again by removing a stop log at the outlet sill, thereby allowing the channel to erode down to the edge of the next stop log.
-As the channel steepened, an increasingly more complex channel removal, 2) rainfall, 3) channel erosion, 4) channel network development and 5) channel network measurement was repeated until the channel network eroded to the edge of the model box.
+As the channel steepened, an increasingly more complex channel system was eroded in the watershed surface.
+The sequence of 1) stop-log removal, 2) rainfall, 3) channel erosion, 4) channel network development and 5) channel network measurement was repeated until the channel network eroded to the edge of the model box.